 Frances is a 1982 film directed by Graeme Clifforc.
 Jessica Lange stars in the titular role as Frances Farmer, a fiery, headstrong 1930s actress poised on the verge of stardom before her alcoholism and declining mental health led to a highly publicized involuntary commitment to a psychiatric hospital of horrors.
 It is Very Loosely Based on a True Story and also features music by Sam Shepard and Kim Stanley.

-Since childhood, Frances Farmer is a rebellious and outspoken young woman whose first taste of notoriety is a prize-winning school essay entitled "God Dies!"
-A few short years later, a teenage Frances travels to the USSR to study acting, seriously damaging her chances of Hollywood success during the Red Scare.
+Since childhood, Frances Farmer is a rebellious and outspoken young woman whose first taste of notoriety is a prize-winning high school essay entitled "God Dies!"
+A few short years later, a twenty-ish Frances travels to the USSR to study acting, seriously damaging her chances of Hollywood success during the Red Scare.
 But Frances is determined to make her way without kowtowing to the Hollywood machine...only to find that the machine won't let her.